 Borealis is committed to making plastics circular.
 When post-consumer waste is mechanically recycled, it is impossible to know the full composition of the recycled material.
 Borealis has therefore developed risk assessment criteria and a testing regime to guarantee compliance with chemical legislation (e.g. REACH and CLP) and relevant application related legislation.

 Borealis uses a wide variety of different feedstocks for polyolefin and base chemical production.
-The company utilises International Sustainability and Carbon Certification (ISCC) PLUS for tracking bio-based and circular raw materials.
-ISCC PLUS is a sustainability certification programme for ensuring the traceability of bio-based and circular raw materials throughout the entire value chain.
+The company utilizes International Sustainability and Carbon Certification (ISCC) PLUS for tracking bio-based and circular raw materials.
+ISCC PLUS is a sustainability certification program for ensuring the traceability of bio-based and circular raw materials throughout the entire value chain.